 You might not know this, but sand flies are a real pest in New Zealand – especially on the South Island during summer.
 Pack bug spray to keep them at bay.
 Better yet, wear long sleeved clothing to ensure they don't swarm all over you.

-Actually, it turns out sand flies are attracted to bright colors.
+It turns out sand flies are attracted to bright colors.
 So, if your raincoat is bright yellow and your hands aren't covered up, you could find yourself with a case of itchy phalanges.

 Most travelers advise that they do this frequently in National Parks such as Fiordland or Arthur’s Pass.
 The rivers are usually glacial ice melt, so it’s highly unlikely that the water will have been trampled on or contaminated.